 Learn more about working with widgets within widgets

-You'll implement the code for user registeratiion in the main (countdown) widget, using the pre-installed utility, contactUtils.js
+You'll implement the code for user registration in the main widget (Countdown), using functions that are defined in the contactUtils.js and collectionUtils.js files.

 Backend code is already included The backend code is already implemented in your template in Blocks.
 It includes an export function, notify(), which uses the pre-installed utilities.
 It checks the remaining time, triggers the email when ready and updates the collection.
 You need to invoke this in the editor, as explained below in Step 10.

-Now you are ready to build your app for the first time.
-Your first build will be a major build.
-Later, when you are working on your app you can choose to do a minor build or a major build.
+Now you are ready to release your app for the first time.
+Your first release will be a major version.
+Later, when you are working on your app, you can choose a minor or major version.
 A minor version is updated automatically on all the sites where it appears.
 You just need to refresh the page.
-When you do a major build a site builder needs to update your app manually.
-A dot appears next to the name of the app Installed Apps panel in the Editor so that site builders know there is a new version available.
+In a major version, the site builder needs to update your app manually.
+An indication appears next to the name of the app in the Installed Apps panel in the Editor.

 Learn more about versions in Blocks